geets04/mss/docs/source/06-Backup and Recovery.rst

    recovery.sh restore last

+Snapshot management is beyond the scope of this tool and document.
+Refer `borg documentation <http://borgbackup.readthedocs.io/en/stable/usage.htm>`_ for details.

+Herein are just a few examples of what can be done with ``borg``:

 -  To list all snapshots:

 ::

    sudo borg list /recovery/system

-Snapshot management is beyond the scope of this tool and document.
-Refer `borg documentation <http://borgbackup.readthedocs.io/en/stable/usage.htm>`_ for details.

--  To create snapshot of /home, for example:
+-  To create a custom snapshot, for example, creating a snapshot of ``/home``:

 ::

-   borg init --encryption=none /backup/folder/path /home
+   borg init --encryption=none </backup/folder/path> /home

-   borg create --stats --progress --compression lz4 /backup/folder/path/home::snapshotname /home
+   borg create --stats --progress --compression lz4 </backup/folder/path>/home::<snapshotname> /home

 /backup/folder/path/ must have sufficient space.

--  To restore /home from snapshot
+-  To restore ``/home`` from snapshot:

 ::

-   borg mount /backup/folder/path/home::snapshotname /mnt
+   borg mount </backup/folder/path/home>::<snapshotname> /mnt

-   rsync -avP /mnt/\* /home/
+   rsync -avP /mnt/* /home/

 When restoration is complete: